King of the Hill: Revival

-In August 2017, it was revealed that Judge and Daniels had talked with Fox executives about a potential revival.
+In August 2017, Judge and Daniels were revealed to have talked with Fox executives about a potential revival.
 In an interview with Rotten Tomatoes the following March, Judge said he would want the revived series to include aged characters, such as an older Bobby.
-In March 2020, Daniels revealed that he and Judge had an idea for the reboot.
-Daniels stated, "We do have a plan for it and it's pretty funny.
+In March 2020, Daniels revealed that Judge and he had an idea for the reboot.
+Daniels stated: "We do have a plan for it and it's pretty funny.
 So maybe one day."
-In March 2021, writer Brent Forrester stated that a reboot is currently underway, stating in a Tweet, "I am sure Greg Daniels and Mike Judge will murder me for sharing this but… HELL YES.
+In March 2021, writer Brent Forrester stated that a reboot was currently underway, stating in a tweet: "I am sure Greg Daniels and Mike Judge will murder me for sharing this but...
+HELL YES.
 They are in hot negotiations to bring back King of the Hill."
 The reboot will possibly feature "aged-up characters".

-In January 2022, Judge and Daniels announced the forming of a new company called Bandera Entertainment, with a revival of King of the Hill being one of several series in development.
+In January 2022, Judge and Daniels announced the formation of a new company called Bandera Entertainment, with a revival of King of the Hill being one of several series in development.

-During a panel at Comic-Con 2022, Judge stated that the show "has a very good chance of coming back."
-In September 2022, Fox Entertainment president Michael Thorn confirmed that the series would not air on Fox, with the reason being that Fox prefers to have full ownership of whatever new shows they air.
+During a panel at Comic-Con 2022, Judge stated that the show "has a very good chance of coming back".
+In September 2022, Fox Entertainment president Michael Thorn confirmed that the series would not air on Fox, with the reason being that Fox, which had split away from rights holder 20th Television Animation following the acquisition of 21st Century Fox by Disney, prefers to have full ownership of whatever new shows they air.

 On January 31, 2023, a revival on Hulu was officially confirmed to be ordered.
-Judge, Najimy, Root, Adlon, Hardwick and Tom are all expected to reprise their roles.
-With Murphy's death, it was not announced how the character of Luanne would be handled, and Toby Huss is not expected to return.
+Judge, Najimy, Root, Adlon, and Tom were all expected to reprise their roles.
+With Murphy and Petty's deaths, how the characters of Luanne and Lucky would be handled was not announced, and whether Huss would return as Kahn was unknown.
+On May 1, 2023, Root had stated that the new revival will also have a time jump taking place years after the series finale where Bobby is "older".
+Hardwick was also confirmed to reprise his role as Dale Gribble, but died in August 2023 before any new episodes made it to air.
+Later, Hardwick was revealed to have recorded six episodes prior to his death.